-On the 6th April 2010 a public consultation was launched regarding a review of Circular 01/2008 (see below).
-The main changes are:
+On 6 April 2010 a public consultation was launched regarding a review of Circular 01/2008 (see below).
+It is focused mainly on the economic benefits of new developments, and as well as replacing Circular 01/2008, it replaced another policy dealing with development on the strategic road network.
+The main changes for services were:

 - Operators should ensure that drivers can pay parking charges retrospectively.

 - Introduction of caravan area signing.

-- The Highways Agency can step to suggest a service area is desperately needed.
+- The Highways Agency can step in to suggest a service area is desperately needed.

 - Operators are encouraged to add electric car charging points.